LiskArchive/lisk-sdk/storage/README.md

 You can find more details in its [implementation](./entities/base_entity.js#L63)

 ## Filters

-Filters are a convention to provide a flexible but powerful structure to fetch data from the persistence layer.
-When you register a field in an entity you have to specify its filter type.
-Based on that filter type the entity registers some filter names available to be used as json objects.
-Each filter suffixes an additional value to the field name e.g. `_in`, `_lt`.
-It depends on filter type which suffixes are appended.
-A filter without any suffix to the field name refers to `_eql` equals.

 Following is the list of available suffixes based on filter types: